rozview/roseview/README.md

 A small framework that is all batteries included while maintaining ease of use and maintainability.

-roseview aims to provide the same amount of usefullness as other big dogs like React and Vue.

-The main aim is to do everything differently and still be fast, the first thing is we do not use a VDOM.

-Moreover we will ditch any warnings about separation of concerns, everything will be done from the javascript side.

 ## Getting Started

 To get started run this command :